We Tested 10 Models, This Weather Station Is Solar Powered and Easy to Use Making It Our Top Pick

 • Weather conditions monitored: Wind speed and direction, temperature, rainfall, barometric pressure, humidity, dew point, windchill, heat index

-• Hub and data-logging software sold separately, adding to an already somewhat high price
+• Hub and software sold separately

 This rugged system can withstand virtually any environment and report with great accuracy.
-The solar-powered wireless home weather station updates every 2.5 seconds to provide precise, up-to-date weather information.
+The solar-powered wireless home weather station updates every 2.5 seconds to provide up-to-date weather information.
 It measures both indoor and outdoor temperature as well as humidity, barometric pressure, wind, rain, dew point, heat index, and windchill.
 Additional sensors, including those for soil moisture and UV intensity, are sold separately.
 Like other arrays that monitor wind direction, the Vantage Pro2 must be set with a reliable compass.

 Best Display